ray-project/ray/README.md

 [![Build Status](https://travis-ci.org/amplab/ray.svg?branch=master)](https://travis-ci.org/amplab/ray)

 Ray is an experimental distributed extension of Python.
-It is under development and not ready for general use.
+It is under development and not ready to be used.

 The goal of Ray is to make it easy to write machine learning applications that run on a cluster while providing the development and debugging experience of